linode/docs/docs/game-servers/minecraft-with-bungee-cord.md

     name: Linode Community
     email: docs@linode.com
 description: 'How to link your Minecraft servers together using BungeeCord on your Linode with Ubuntu/Debian'
-keywords: 'minecraft,spigot,bungeecord,link,bukkit,25565,minecraft servers,linking minecraft servers,how to set up bungeecord'
+keywords: ["minecraft", "spigot", "bungeecord", "link", "bukkit", "25565", "minecraft servers", "linking minecraft servers", "how to set up bungeecord"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 external_resources:
  - '[Minecraft.net](https://minecraft.net/)'
  - '[The Official Minecraft Wiki](http://minecraft.gamepedia.com/Minecraft_Wiki)'
  - '[Official BungeeCord Site](https://www.spigotmc.org/wiki/bungeecord/)'
  - '[BungeeCord and Spigot Forums](https://www.spigotmc.org/)'
-published: 'Wednesday, September 9th, 2015'
-modified: Wednesday, September 9th, 2015
+published: 2015-09-09
+modified: 2015-09-09
 modified_by:
     name: linode
 title: 'How to Set Up BungeeCord to Link Spigot Servers'
 contributor:
     name: Thomas Wemyss
     link: https://github.com/twemyss
-alias: ['applications/game-servers/minecraft-with-bungee-cord/']
+aliases: ['applications/game-servers/minecraft-with-bungee-cord/']
 ---

 After you’ve got a Minecraft server up and running with [Spigot on Debian and Ubuntu](/docs/game-servers/minecraft-with-spigot-ubuntu), you may want to connect different servers with different collections of plugins.
 BungeeCord acts as a proxy between the Minecraft client and the server, and allows for simple and easy switching between your Spigot servers.
 It allows for players to connect to one address, yet also access a wider variety of activities than can be easily set up on a single Minecraft server instance.

-{: .note}
->
+{{< note >}}
->This guide is written for a non-root user.
+This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you're not familiar with the `sudo` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.
+{{< /note >}}

 ## Setting Up Your Linode